When nature has the last word

 Especially those of us living in a modern-day matrix need to make time and space to upgrade to a more spiritually-aligned and abundantly-resourced way of life by humbly accepting that nature has the last word and informs our body's innate wisdom and illness patterns.

-The current coronavirus outbreak is reminding me a lot of what it was like living on the edges of the rainforest (just in case you are entertaining fantasies of escaping there to get away from it all : ).
+The COVID-19 era is reminding me a lot of what it was like living on the edges of the rainforest (just in case you are entertaining fantasies of escaping there to get away from it all : ).

-It makes me wonder (in spite of all the ways in which politicians and oligarchs are manipulating markets behind the scenes, boosting fear and economic instability, and contaminating this process with more imbalance) if we as a modern-day global family could once again fully surrender to and trust Gaia’s guidance and final say during this total reset, instead of point fingers, alienate, shrink in fear or denature ourselves even more.
+It makes me wonder if we as a modern-day global family could once again fully surrender to and trust Gaia’s guidance and final say during this total reset, instead of point fingers, alienate, shrink in fear or denature ourselves even more.

 Grounding with GAIA Meditation:

-This is my sanctuary in the heart of the Surinamese Amazon rainforest (image on top).
+This is my sanctuary in the heart of the Surinamese Amazon rainforest.
 There is a massive grounding tree nearby.

-It instantly merged with me when I did a journey to harmonize and neutralize erratic energy related to the current turmoil that’s making it difficult for all to ground.
+It instantly merged with me when I did a journey to harmonize and neutralize erratic energy related to prolonged Covid-19 uncertainties and growing undigested loss that’s making it difficult for all to ground.
 The tree felt constricted as if suffocating and strangled.
 It was much thinner, not the usual mother queen of the jungle.

 It appeared like a mangrove tree as if stuck in a swamp and on tippy toes on its roots, very uncomfortable and not solidly grounded.
 A crystal appeared in my core, boldly took up space and weight, and began to absorb the constrictions and swampy toxins, which was caused by fear and pain and led to protective aggression and separation.